TienHien1201/golang-apartment-service/README.md

-# HR Recruitment Service
+# Apartment business Service

 ## Introduction
-This project is a Go-based service for managing HR recruitment processes.
+This project is a Go-based service for managing booking apartment vinhome and social.
 The Makefile included provides a set of commands to streamline development, testing, and deployment.

 ## Prerequisites
 Ensure you have the following installed: